AI Publishing Operational Manual

 ℹ️

-The tool exposes a single publishwith action-based tool.
+The tool exposes a single publishwithai action-based tool.
 All operations use action="..." as the first parameter.

-Static apps serve files directly.
+Static artifacts serve files directly.
 Supported formats: HTML, Markdown (.md), CSS, JS, JSON, images, and any text format.
 Markdown files are automatically rendered to HTML with GFM support (tables, code blocks, task lists).

 "index.html": "<h1>Q3 Revenue</h1><p>$1.2M</p>"